jon-heard/obsidian-inline-scripts/README.md

     3. Note that the shortcut expands to "Hello.
 How are you?" as soon as you've finished typing it.
     4. In the note, type `;;d100;` (or `!!d100!` on mobile).
     5. Note that the shortcut expands to a roll-result as soon as you've finished typing it.
-    6. Repeat step 5.
+    6. Repeat step iv.
 Note that the roll result is (most likely) different.
-If it is not different then you are just lucky.
-Try step 5 again.
+If it is _not_ different, then you just got lucky so try step iv again.

 __Text Expander JS__ comes with the following shortcuts defined by default:
 - greet